Hell Money: Plot

-In San Francisco's Chinatown, a Chinese immigrant, Johnny Lo, makes his way to his apartment.
-There, he is confronted by someone telling him to "pay the price", and is overtaken by three figures wearing shigong masks.
-A security guard later finds the three figures near a crematory oven, in which Lo is being burned alive.
+In San Francisco's Chinatown, a Chinese immigrant, Johnny Lo, makes his way to an apartment building, where he finds the Hanzi characters for hongza (凶宅) freshly written in white paint.
+Touching the paint, Lo appears confused and looks around behind him, but still enters.
+Inside, he is confronted by someone with a flashlight telling him to "pay the price" in Cantonese.
+Lo states, in Cantonese, that he wanted out, before attacking the man with a switchblade.
+After stabbing the man, he turns around to find three figures wearing shigong masks.
+Later, a security guard at Bayside Funeral Home finds the three figures near a crematory oven.
+The three disappear into the darkness, and the guard peers into the crematory oven to see Lo being burned alive.